App Review Notes Are Unclear: Rewrite Them So Reviewers Stop Asking

 Ordered by hit rate.
 The first three account for most repeat rejections.

 You wrote “To test the photo editor, go to the home tab and find the new button we added on the top right which opens a modal where you can pick an image and then…” — three commas in, the reviewer has lost the trail.
-They tap something, it’s not the right thing, and they reject.
+They tap something, it’s wrong, they reject.

 How to spot it: Read your notes out loud.
 If any sentence describes more than one click, it should be a numbered list.

 The feature requires US region + iPhone 15 Pro + an admin role.
 You wrote “please ensure you have a compatible device”.
-Reviewer used the default test setup, hit an empty screen, and rejected.
+The reviewer used the default test setup, hit an empty screen, and rejected.

 Your v2.3 notes still describe the v1.0 user journey.
-The reviewer follows your steps, lands on a different screen than you described, and either gives up or asks what changed.
+The reviewer follows your steps, lands somewhere else, and gives up or asks what changed.
+Apple rejects “generic descriptions” of new functionality — every changed feature must be described specifically.

-How to spot it: Diff your current notes against the previous version’s commit in your repo (if you store them) or the previous submission’s App Store Connect snapshot.
-If they’re identical but the build changed materially, you missed an update.
+How to spot it: Diff your current notes against the previous version’s text (in your repo, if you store them) or the previous submission.
+Identical text but a materially changed build means you missed an update.

-“We know it’s been a tough cycle and would really appreciate it if…” — softens the reviewer but tells them nothing.
-“Our cofounder built this in a weekend” — irrelevant.
-Reviewer’s time is spent extracting facts; sentimental framing pushes facts further down.
+“We know it’s been a tough cycle and would really appreciate it if…” softens the reviewer but tells them nothing.
+“Our cofounder built this in a weekend” is irrelevant.
+Sentimental framing pushes the facts further down.

-How to spot it: Highlight every sentence in your notes that does not answer a question a reviewer would ask.
+How to spot it: Highlight every sentence that does not answer a question a reviewer would ask.
 If more than 20% of the text is highlighted, cut it.

 Information to collect

-- The most recent reviewer rejection text in full.
+• The most recent reviewer rejection text in full (note which guideline number it cites).

-- A working demo account with documented credentials.
+• A working, pre-seeded, non-expiring demo account with documented credentials.

 Shortest path to fix